qwertya15/qwertya15/README.md

 <pre align="center">

 👋 Hi, I’m @qwertya15:

-👀 I’m interested in coding (mostly web dev)
+👀 I'm interested in coding (javascript, python, lua) and learning new things

-🌱 I’m currently learning simple frontend/backend stuff with HTML/Node + JS
+🌱 I'm currently making cool stuff with python

 💻 More info: (in progress...)

+ (updated 2024/07/13)
 </pre>
 <!---
 qwertya15/qwertya15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.